-Period beyond which leys will be renegotiated.
+Period after which keys will be renegotiated.
 The default duration of an IKE profile is 21600 seconds, and 3600 seconds for an IPSec profile.

 Authentication proposals

 This table allows you to modify or add authentication algorithms to the pre-entered list of the selected profile.